SIG Sauer P320

 The Details

 The P320 consists of slide, frame assembly and grip modules.
-It’s heart resides in the frame assembly, which houses the operating system and is, technically, the firearm.
-As such, it’s serial-numbered; the number is visible through a slot in the side of the grip module.
+Its heart resides in the frame assembly, which houses the operating system and is, technically, the firearm.
+As such, it’s serial-numbered; the number is visible through a slot on the side of the grip module.

 The slide at first appears to feature the familiar SIG Sauer shape with rectangular rounded corners and seven front and rear diagonal grasping grooves, but there’s a change.
 In addition to the foregoing, the slide sides now include two flats, with the upper one tapering inward toward the slide’s rounded top.
 This tapering is also angled, and it starts out wide at the muzzle but then diagonally decreases in width until it terminates at the slide’s rear.
 I think this design will aid drawing and re-holstering because the slight inward taper reduces metal-to-holster contact.